New York Central Mohawk: L-3a, b, c

 The next development of the Mohawk type was that of the dual-service locomotive, capable of working passenger as well as freight trains.
 Passenger service required the ability to work at 80 mph, as opposed to the 60 mph required of freight.
 The NYC's fleet of Hudsons, 275 strong though it was, was proving inadequate to handle peak traffic demands, and some dual-purpose power would fix the problem nicely as well as giving the ability to handle express freight and mail services.

 Two L-2 locomotives were given modifications for dual service work: higher boiler pressure, smaller cylinders, lightweight reciprocating parts, dynamic counterbalancing of the drivers, roller bearings on all axles and so forth.
 The success of these modifications prompted the construction of 65 units of the L-3 class in 1940, 25 of which were built for dual-service and the remaining 40 for freight-only; as a result, the first 25 were equipped with roller bearings on every axle while the remaining 40 had roller bearings on every axle except for the drivers.
 Other major difference between L-3as and L-3b/c included footboard pilots and the addition of a trailing truck booster engine used on the L-3b/c.
 The Class L-3a's were numbered 3000–3024, made by ALCO.
 The Class L-3b's were numbered 3025–3049, with ALCO producing the first ten (3025-3034) and Lima producing the remaining fifteen (3035-3049).
 The L-3c's were essentially 15 additional copies of the ALCO made L-3bs, numbered 3050–3064.
 All had oval NYC emblems under their smokebox engine number placards.

 Notably, the Lima made L-3bs had a distinct smokebox front appearance, with a plated-over Elesco feedwater heater giving them their distinct look.

 All L-3 locomotives were given axle-spacing that could accommodate 72" drivers, but only one was ever fitted with such.
 This locomotive, #3000, paved the way for the final class of Mohawks on the New York Central, the L-4.
 The other 64 engines received 69" drivers.

+The L-3s ran up to 15,204 miles a month.